playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dynamic-html/index.md

 ## React

-One of the benefits of React's JSX templating language is that you're able to embed JavaScript directly inside of an element.
+One of the benefits of React's JSX templating language is that you're able to embed JavaScript directly inside an element.
 This embedded JavaScript will then render the return value of the JavaScript inside.

 For example, we can use [a JavaScript ternary](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) to return a different value if a boolean is `true` or `false`: